teyinlml/minliangliu.github.io/_pages/about.md

 News
 ===============
+**1/25/2023** I will join the Department of Mechanical Engineering at Texas Tech University as a tenure-track Assistant Professo rthis Fall.

 **12/7/2022** I received the 2023 American Heart Association Postdoctoral Fellowship.
 This award totaling $143,177 will support my project on type B aortic dissection from 1/1/2023.

 **8/19/2022** New paper "Constructing growth evolution laws of arteries via reinforcement learning" is accepted by *Journal of the Mechanics and Physics of Solids*. [[Link](https://www.sciencedirect.com/science/article/pii/S002250962200223X)]